 ALTER CLUSTER DROP nodeid

 ALTER CLUSTER RESIZE DEVICES size

-size is the total calculated bytes or a rounded whole integer suffixed by k/m/g for kilobytes, megabytes, or gigabytes.
-For example:
+Use ALTER CLUSTER RESIZE DEVICES to expand the device1 file on all online nodes. size is the total calculated bytes or a rounded whole integer suffixed by k/m/g for kilobytes, megabytes, or gigabytes.

 See Managing File Space and Database Capacity for additional information.